Ferdinand Smith

-Ferdinand C. Smith (5 May 1893 – 14 August 1961) was a Jamaican-born Communist labor activist.
+Ferdinand Christopher Smith (5 May 1893 – 14 August 1961) was a Jamaican-born communist labor activist.
 A prominent activist in the United States and the West Indies, Smith co-founded the National Maritime Union with Joseph Curran and M. Hedley Stone.
 By 1948 he was wanted by the U.S. Immigration Service for deportation, and is remembered as one of the most powerful black labor leaders in U.S. history.

-Background
+Early life

 Ferdinand Christopher Smith was born on May 5, 1893, in Savanna-la-Mar in Westmoreland Parish, Jamaica.
 His father was a teacher.